cimbaIG/cimbaIG/README.md

-# CSharp
+# Python and C#

-Learning more about C# and .NET
+Learning more about Python and C#.